C-Undritz/Community-Treats/README.md

 # Images and Content
 ## Images
-The images listed below were gratefully offered free for commercial use from Pixabay with no attribution required:
+The images detailed below were gratefully offered free for commercial use from Pixabay with no attribution required:
 * French Macarons banner image: https://pixabay.com/photos/macarons-french-macarons-sweets-5613355/
 * Comical chef image for 404 and 500 error pages: https://pixabay.com/photos/cooking-figure-funny-restaurant-3139945/